RonaldAllanRivera/elementor-clone/README.md

 - Projects + designs management with authenticated CRUD.
 - A normalized `layout_json` format stored per design.
 - Server-side layout JSON → HTML generation with a sandboxed preview.
-- A foundation for future Elementor JSON export and WordPress import workflows.
+- Elementor JSON export in multiple formats (for manual import into Elementor).

 For a deeper technical roadmap, see [`PLAN.md`](./PLAN.md).